Rich and sweet, this “Massa Suvada,” or Portuguese Sweet Bread, is traditional Portuguese Easter recipe, with the eggs symbolizing new life.

 My grandmother, Mary Grace Deschenes, was an unusual woman for her day.
 An accomplished artist, she studied at Pratt Institute in New York in the early 1900s, eventually returning to her native New Bedford, Massachusetts, where she married and had her only child, my father.

 As a little girl, I often visited Gramma at her home at 563 Dartmouth Street, the oldest house in South Dartmouth.
 There was a big, old-fashioned kitchen with a painted wooden table, and the whole place was full of brightly colored china, nautical decorations, and my grandmother’s paintings.The luscious smell of Sweet Bread in the oven and Soupash (Portuguese Kale Soup) on the stove was as certain as a big hug on my way in the door.
 Luckily for me, I inherited both her artistic talent and her recipes for these authentic Portuguese foods.

-- Scald 1 cup milk.
-Add 1 cup sugar, 1/2 cup butter (not shortening), 1-1/2 teaspoons salt, and stir until butter melts and sugar dissolves.
+Scald the milk.
+Add the sugar, butter, and salt.
+Stir until butter melts and sugar dissolves.
 Cool.

-- Soften 1 package or 1 cake yeast in 1/4 cup warm water.
+Dissolve the yeast in 1/4 cup warm water.
 Add to cooled milk mixture.
 Transfer to large bowl.
-Beat in 4 eggs.
-Add 1/2 teaspoon mace and 1/2 teaspoon lemon extract (optional); stir in 5 to 6 cups flour.
+Add the beaten eggs, mace, and lemon extract, if using; stir in enough flour to form a cohesive dough.
 Dough should be firm and only slightly sticky.

-- Turn onto floured surface and knead until smooth and elastic.
-When it's a round ball and feels as smooth as a baby's behind, it's OK.
+Turn the dough onto floured surface and knead until smooth and elastic.
+When it’s a round ball and feels as smooth as a baby’s behind, it’s OK.

 When the dough is well risen, punch down, re-cover, and let rise again, 1-1/2 to 2 hours.